mdlayher/subfs/README.md

 subfs can be built using Go 1.1+.
 It can be downloaded, built, and installed, simply by running:

 `$ go get github.com/mdlayher/subfs`

-It should be noted that both subfs and its companion library, [gosubsonic](https://github.com/mdlayher/gosubsonic), are highly experimental.
-These components are in need of much more testing, but I am happy with my progress thus far.

 Usage
 =====